 Selective laser trabeculoplasty is often performed as first-line treatment for glaucoma and high eye pressure, thus avoiding the side effects and inconvenience of using eye drops daily on a long-term basis.
 The laser is very safe and can be repeated without causing any damage to the eye.

 How the laser works precisely is unclear.
 What is known is that the laser stimulates the cells and tissues in the trabecular meshwork to work harder to drain aqueous out from the eye.
 This “unclogs the guttering” and helps to reduce the eye pressure.
 The pressure-lowering effect of the laser is not immediate, and can take up to 4 to 8 weeks to become apparent.

-Please note that selective laser trabeculoplasty is not laser vision correction and therefore does not improve your vision.
+Please note also that selective laser trabeculoplasty is not laser vision correction and therefore does not improve your vision.

 WHAT ARE THE POTENTIAL RISKS?

 SLT is a very safe procedure.
 Complications are usually mild and do not result in any permanent damage.
 These include: